jennaturunen/SSSF-Project/README.md

 **You should be able to test everything on front-end, to see some changes you need to refresh the page.**

+Things to test:
+- Login/register (password should be at least 8 letters + one uppercase letter)/logout
+- View posts + pagination
+- Filter posts by manufacturer and/or keywords
+- Open one post to bigger modal to see the details (click image)
+- Add comments
+- Add new post
+- On Your page you can modify own posts and delete comments or whole post
+- Edit users full name and description
+- Company accounts can set their location
+- On 'Find entrepreneurs'-tab, you can see all users (companies) that have set the location, click marker to open popup and details of the company
+- Filter companies on the map by username and/or description field

 - Link to test GraphQL: https://jt-test-app.jelastic.metropolia.fi/graphql